 Typically, the first class each week will introduce a new topic, with interactive activities (e.g., hands-on demos, brainstorming, quick activities), individual reflection, and group discussion.
-Students will be given a homework assignment to be completed before the second class that week.
-That second class will start with a discussion of the homework and introduce the next topic for that week.
-Students will be expected to complete readings from the text and/or other sources before the next week of classes.
+Students will be given a homework assignment to be completed before the next week.
+That second class will introduce the next topic for that week.
 Attendance is taken randomly in every class.